nickzoic/nick.zoic.org/art/search-engine-at-home/index.md

 ```
 **etc**

-Content has been folded, spindled and mutilated into `text/plain` and stuck end on end into
+Content has been folded, spindled and mutilated into `text/plain` (plain, but Unicode)
-these files.
+and stuck end on end into these files.
-Each file is about 65MByte compressed, about 200MByte uncompressed.
+Each file is about 65MiB compressed, about 200MiB uncompressed and contains
+information on about 24,000 pages.

 They're not complicated, but helpfully, there's already a
 [python WARC library](https://en.wikipedia.org/wiki/HTTP_persistent_connection#HTTP_1.1)